 In mid September, Gwen and her mother packed up and sailed for California on the SS Monterey, first stop being Hollywood’s Roosevelt Hotel.
 The filming was to take five weeks.

-Today it requires serious effort to sit through to the end of the film, and even more effort to accept the premise of the silly plot.
+Today it requires serious effort to sit through to the end of Search for Beauty, and even more effort to accept the premise of the silly plot.
 Buster Crabbe and Ida Lupino, play two sporty editors of a health magazine, which we discover is also a front for some sleazy con-men.
 They hold an international competition (which is where Brian, Gwen and the other real competitors appear, as per the screen grab below) and perform in a type of fascist-rally inspired “body beautiful” parade.
 The con-men and their friends are discovered and made to exercise at a health farm.
 Being a pre-Hayes code film (Hollywood’s self imposed censorship code introduced later in 1934), there is some gratuitous suggestive dialogue and a couple of mildly racy scenes, including one set in a change room where men flick each other on the bottoms with wet towels.
 (All filmed from the rear of course)